How to prepare for job loss

 3. Prepare to pay taxes

 You generally are required to pay taxes on unemployment benefits but money is not automatically withheld to cover them.
 Because of this, you'll need to set aside money to pay your taxes later or elect to have taxes withheld from your benefits if your state offers this option.
 Depending on your circumstances you may also need to make estimated quarterly tax payments.
-Talking to a financial advisor or tax professional can help you understand your tax obligations.
+Talking to an Ameriprise financial advisor or tax professional can help you understand your tax obligations.

 4. Secure health insurance